Finland’s international human rights policy

 Promoting economic, social and cultural rights

-Economic, social and cultural rights (ESCR) include the rights to education, adequate housing, food and water; the right to enjoy the highest standard of physical and mental health, and the right to work and enjoy just and favourable conditions of work.
+Economic, social and cultural rights (ESCR) include the rights to education, adequate housing, food and water, the right to enjoy the highest standard of physical and mental health, the right to work, and the right to just and favourable conditions of work.

-In the sphere of international cooperation, Finland considers it important to promote the enforcement of ESCR and, in particular, to ensure the achievement of non-discrimination so that the disadvantaged would have equal opportunities to enjoy education, health services and employment.
+In the sphere of international cooperation, Finland considers it important to promote the enforcement of ESCR and, in particular, to ensure the achievement of non-discrimination so that everyone would have equal opportunities to enjoy education, health services and employment.

-Business and human rights – a central theme in Finnish foreign policy and development cooperation
+Business and human rights – a key theme in Finnish foreign policy and development cooperation

-• business responsibility to respect human rights, and
+• the corporate responsibility to respect human rights, and

 Human rights